-Among first year students starting in 2012, 76% graduated in six years or les
+Among first year students starting in 2013, 76% graduated in six years or less.

 Trinity's Health Professions Advisory Committee monitors acceptance rates to medical school.
-Five percentage points above the national average rate has been designated as preferred, while exceeding the national average acceptance rate has been designated as accepatable.
+Five percentage points above the national average rate has been designated as preferred, while exceeding the national average acceptance rate has been designated as acceptable.
 Trinity University's Health Professions Advisory Committee writes a letter of evaluation for every student who applies.
 Some schools have an internal selection process and will write letters, give practice interviews, etc., for only the highest-achieving students.
 Rates reported here may not be comparable to rates reported by other institutions.
 Latest available figures indicate a 36% medical school acceptance rate among Trinity graduates during the 2017-18 admissions cycle.

 Trinity University regularly surveys graduating seniors six months following May graduation.
 Outcomes for graduates based on these survey results are shown in the table below.